mozilla/addon-card-preview/README.md

+# Add-on Preview

+This is a quick prototype to explore how a card preview for addons.mozilla.org might work to be able to communicate planned changes around content lengths to developers.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>